Support Home Experiment Builder Experiment Tree Nodes

 Append Store/Embedded Data

-This allows you to carry data Fields from the Store to the external site.
-You may wish to do this if you intend to manipulate which external task/questionnaire etc. is presented to participants based on their responses in the Gorilla task.
+Use this setting to pass data from fields in the Gorilla Store on to the external site.
+This allows you to, for example, change which external task/questionnaire is presented to participants based on their responses in Gorilla.

-Enter the Store fields you want to append, separated by commas.
-By default, they will be appended with the name you gave the Fields within Gorilla.
-If you need to append the values, but with a different name, enter the name of the Field followed by the name to use in the URL, separated by a colon.
-For example, entering val1, val2:myval will result in http://www.your-onward-url-above.com?val1=VAL1&myval=VAL2
+Enter the Store fields you want to append to the Onward URL, separated by commas.
+By default, they will be appended with the name you gave the fields within Gorilla.
+If you need to append the values, but with a different name, enter the name of the field followed by the name to use in the URL, separated by a colon.

 Show Completion Code